 Seeking Guardian homes for Standard Poodles!
 Please contact me for specifics

 In an effort to continually improve our breeding program while insuring our breeding dogs are loved unconditionally we have decided to implement guardian homes.
 We believe that breeding dogs should be family first and all of ours are.
 We don’t want to have more dogs than we can handle and give daily attention and love on every day.
 Dogs are not meant to live in kennels and that is the way we believe it should be.
-It is a great way for you to get our pick of the litter free of charge.
+It is a great way for you to get our pick of the litter or a purchased puppy for our program free of charge.
 We will compensate you for every litter your dog produces if they join our breeding program or you can choose to keep a puppy out of their last litter.
 You will have a great family pet and we will retain breeding rights until their breeding career is over.

 We are very selective of who we choose to become a guardian family.
 Our primary concern is that our dogs go into safe homes where they will be well taken care of and loved as a family member.
 They must be in a home where they are not able to escape or get bred while in season.
 We expect the guardian parents to allow the dog to be a part of the family (a house dog).
 We look for people who are experienced dog owners but would consider first time dog owners if you are willing to work closely with us.